mgufrone/pdf-to-html/README.md

 // convert to html string
 $html = $pdf->html();

-// convert a specific page to html
+// convert a specific page to html string
 $page = $pdf->html(3);

 // convert to html and return it as [Dom Object](https://github.com/paquettg/php-html-parser)